Berkeley Lab chemically assembles 2D transistors

 Scientists with the US Department of Energy's Lawrence Berkeley National Laboratory (Berkeley Lab) have developed a way to chemically assemble 2D transistors and circuits.
 The research was reported online July 11 in the journal Nature Nanotechnology.

 They were able to control the synthesis of a transistor in which narrow channels were lithographically etched onto conducting graphene, and MoS2 was seeded in the blank channels.
-The two atomic sheets meet to form nanometer-scale junctions that enable graphene to efficiently inject current into the MoSto make atomically thin transistors.
+The two atomic sheets meet to form nanometer-scale junctions that enable graphene to efficiently inject current into the MoS2 to make atomically thin transistors.

-"This is a big step toward a scalable and repeatable way to build atomically thin electronics or pack more computing power in a smaller area," says Xiang Zhang, a senior scientist in Berkeley Lab's Materials Sciences Division who led the study.
+"This is a big step toward a scalable and repeatable way to build atomically thin electronics or pack more computing power in a smaller area," says Xiang Zhang, a senior scientist in Berkeley Lab's Materials Sciences Division who led the study.

 Other scientists who contributed to the research include Mervin Zhao, Yu Ye, Yang Xia, Hanyu Zhu, Siqi Wang, and Yuan Wang from UC Berkeley as well as Yimo Han and David Muller from Cornell University.